Sajith-Dilshan/Payroll-management-system/README.md

 According to this project, the programming language that used is visual basic.net language.
 I am used integrated development environment (IDE) as a Microsoft visual studio 2015.It is one in which the processes and tools are coordinated to provide developers and orderly Interface to and convenient view of the development process.

-you can use is code for education purposes
+you can use this code for education purposes